-17 PATIENT COUNSELING INFORMATION
+17 PATIENT COUNSELING INFORMATION Patients should be advised:

-Patients should be advised:
+of the potential benefits and risks of fenofibrate tablets. not to use fenofibrate tablets if there is a known hypersensitivity to fenofibrate or fenofibric acid. of medications that should not be taken in combination with fenofibrate tablets.

-- of the potential benefits and risks of fenofibrate tablets. not to use fenofibrate tablets if there is a known hypersensitivity to fenofibrate or fenofibric - of medications that should not be taken in combination with fenofibrate tablets that if they are taking coumarin anticoagulants, fenofibrate tablets may increase their anti-co- - agulant effect, and increased monitoring may be necessary. - to continue to follow an appropriate lipid-modifying diet while taking fenofibrate tablets. to take fenofibrate tablets once daily, without regard to food, at the prescribed dose, swal- - lowing each tablet whole to return to their physician's office for routine monitoring. - to inform their physician of all medications, supplements, and herbal preparations they are taking and any change to their medical condition.
-Patients should also be advised to inform their physicians prescribing a new medication that they are taking fenofibrate tablets. - to inform their physician of any muscle pain, tenderness, or weakness; onset of abdominal pain: or any other new sympto - not to breastfeed during treatment with fenofibrate tablets and for 5 days after the final dose elangana-502307, INDIA
+that if they are taking coumarin anticoagulants, fenofibrate tablets may increase their anti-coagulant effect, and increased monitoring may be necessary. to continue to follow an appropriate lipid-modifying diet while taking fenofibrate tablets. to take fenofibrate tablets once daily with a meal at the prescribed dose, swallowing each tablet whole to return to their physician's office for routine monitoring. to inform their physician of all medications, supplements, and herbal preparations they are taking and any change to their medical condition.
+Patients should also be advised to inform their physicians prescribing a new medication that they are taking fenofibrate tablets to inform their physician of any muscle pain, tenderness, or weakness; onset of abdominal pain; or any other new symptoms not to breastfeed during treatment with fenofibrate tablets and for 5 days after the final dose.
+Manufactured for: